giobel/giobel.github.io/_posts/2018-01-11-Dynamo-Python.md

 ```

 To select all the element from a Family Type we need to:
-1. find the category Id to which the Family Type belong
+1. find the category Id to which the Family Type belongs
 2. select all the elements of that category [collector.OfCategory(bic)]
 3. look for the element that has the same TypeId as the Family Type